 Merde Actually – Stephen Clarke

-My Life in France – Julia Child/Alex Prudhomme
+My Life in France – Julia Child and Alex Prudhomme

-Sixty Million Frenchmen can’t be wrong: what makes the french so french? – Jean Benoit Nadeau & Julie Barlow
+Sixty Million Frenchmen can’t be wrong – Jean Benoit Nadeau & Julie Barlow

 If you look at the back of the book, here is the summary you will see: